PennyHow/pennyhow.github.io/_posts/2022-01-04-introducing-schengulator.md

 import schengulator
 ```

-<p style="text-align:justify;">There are a number of examples in the scripts provided in the [examples](https://github.com/PennyHow/schengulator/tree/main/examples) directory of the [schengulator Github repository](https://github.com/PennyHow/schengulator) to test the installation and see how it works. </p>
+<p style="text-align:justify;">There are a number of examples in the scripts provided in the <a href="https://github.com/PennyHow/schengulator/tree/main/examples">examples</a> directory of the <a href="https://github.com/PennyHow/schengulator">schengulator Github repository</a> to test the installation and see how it works. </p>

 ```python
 from schengulator.schengulator import SchengenStay, /